nya3jp/tast/docs/writing_tests.md

 If `Pre` is set in more than one parameters of the same base test, these `Precondition` types should return the same value type.
-For example, it is fine to use the `arc.Booted` precondition in a test parameter and the (hypothetical) `arc.VMBooted` precondition in another test parameter as long as they return the same `arc.PreData` type.
+For example, it is fine to use the `arc.Booted` precondition in a test parameter and the `arc.BootedInTabletMode` precondition in another test parameter as long as they return the same `arc.PreData` type.
 However we should not add a test parameter with the `chrome.LoggedIn` precondition since it returns an incompatible `*chrome.Chrome` type.

 `Extra*` in [`testing.Param`] (such as `ExtraAttr`) contains items added to